TLDR

 Revenue Management AI Platform

-I also contributed to foundational design work for PROS's Revenue Management AI platform.
-Post-COVID, 40-50% of airline analysts were now inexperienced newcomers, but the platform was built for veterans.
-I worked with the UX team to design AI features that guide new analysts without disrupting expert workflows.
+Post-COVID, 40–50% of airline analysts were newcomers.
+The platform was built for veterans.
+I worked with the UX team on strategy and AI integration — designing features that were meaningful to both.